ashishkulkarnii/opengl/README.md

 All my projects make use of only *GLUT*.
 You won't need any other external libraries such as GLM, everything required is implemented from scratch.

-To start working with OpenGL on Windows using Visual Studio, follow [this tutorial on GeeksforGeeks](https://www.geeksforgeeks.org/how-to-setup-opengl-with-visual-studio-2019-on-windows-10/).
+To start working with GLUT on Windows using Visual Studio, follow [this tutorial on GeeksforGeeks](https://www.geeksforgeeks.org/how-to-setup-opengl-with-visual-studio-2019-on-windows-10/).

 ## 2-d projects